lvpp/jcosmo-docs/docs/installation.md

 ![JCOSMO Initial Screen](img/jcosmo-start.png)

-*This is the initial view where you can select the desired substances and initiate the available calculations within JCOSMO.*
+This is the initial view where you can select the desired substances and initiate the available calculations within JCOSMO.
+Start playing with it, check the [Quick Start Guide](quickstart.md).